Energy education program reaches 2,300 students in 2023

 “The energy industry is evolving every day as we work towards a cleaner energy future,” said Bryce Brady, who oversees Efficiency Works programs as the Energy Solutions Manager at Platte River Power Authority.
 “Platte River understands that the success of this evolution depends on partnerships and education.
 This program exemplifies the power of partnerships and how important education will be to sustain the shift to a cleaner energy future.”

-The collaboration between Platte River Power Authority, Fort Collins Utilities and the Poudre School District was critical to the program’s success.
+The collaboration between Platte River Power Authority, Loveland Water and Power and the Thompson School District were critical to the program’s success.
 The Think!
 Energy with Efficiency Works program will continue for fourth grade students in the 2023-24 school year.

 Efficiency Works programs are available to residential or commercial customers of Estes Park Power and Communications, Fort Collins Utilities, Longmont Power & Communications and Loveland Water and Power.
 To learn more about how you can participate, contact your utility or visit www.EfficiencyWorks.org.